 … but this doesn’t mean everything is squeaky clean.
 Food-related illnesses are common in Afghanistan, so use your discretion around feeding time.
 Tap water is a big no-no, and avoid anything made with ice unless eating at higher-end or family establishments.

-No vaccinations are required to enter Afghanistan, but standard travel vaccines are recommended.
-See this vaccinations list from the UK’s NHS for more details.
+Standard travel vaccines are recommended but not required.
+See this vaccination list from the CDC for more details.

 There are plenty of small clinics to be found around the cities, but if looking for top quality medical treatment and/or someone that speaks English, Westex Medical Solutions in Kabul caters to foreigners.
 They’re incredibly friendly, speak excellent English, and will give you a discount if you tell them you’re just a traveler, not an aid worker.